 Next I was looking for the flowers in her hands.
 This was important to communicate what she was doing.
 Some photographers saw me and shortly afterwards approached the girl and asked her to pose… she nervously obliged.

-I kind of rushed the tour to get to Jökulsarlon knowing that there was a good sky and still conditions.
+I rushed the tour to get to Jökulsarlon glacier lagoon, because I knew that there was a good sky and still conditions.
 The landscape along the way is stunning, but nowhere near as rich as Jökulsarlon with a good sunrise.
 We were in good time so we stopped at Fjallsarlon when the clouds started turning at 8 pm.

 We got to Jökulsarlon at 9 pm and the light was just starting to warm up and the huge ice chunks were busy with aggressive arctic terns.
 To take advantage, I loaded my 135 with the intention of shooting into the light, the fast shutter speed should freeze the birds perfectly.
 Not only that, but their wings became back lit against the darker parts of the background.